bsmith89/compbio-template/README.md

 ```

 Any data processing which is computationally intensive should save intermediate
-files in order to utilize `make`'s piece-wise compilation.
+files in order to utilize `make`'s piece-wise build.

 ### `bin/` ###
 Executable files which carry out any parts of the pipeline requiring more